What is Breast Augmentation?

 Immediately following your breast surgery in Philadelphia, a dressing and elastic bandage are applied and must be worn for 24 to 48 hours.
 After this, you will switch to a support bra.
 Swelling and bruising after breast augmentation is normal, and most of the time, should disappear within a few weeks.

+Most people are able to return to work within a week or two after undergoing a procedure.
+Your recovery timeline will depend on your lifestyle and the specifics of surgery, such as the size of your implants, the type of implants you chose, their placement, and the nature of your job.
 Strenuous activity and heavy lifting should be avoided for approximately three weeks, although you can perform light exercise—such as walking—immediately after your surgery.
 It’s normal for your breasts to feel somewhat firm after breast augmentation.
 This firmness diminishes with time.

 Your breasts may seem to sit too high on your chest after surgery.
 Give it time, and they will descend into a more natural position.